umgbhalla/dotfiles/README.md

 >  - If you would like to wipe an entire machine and begin from scratch with my setup, I have outlined a clean Arch installation according to my preferences in [manual installation](#manualinstall).
 This may be a bit more work but guarantees that the setup will work exactly the same as mine.
 >  - If you would like to install the dotfiles on top of an existing OS or setup, you can follow the instructions below to clone my dotfiles into your setup.
 However, be forewarned - I can't guarantee anything will work.
 You will likely have to fiddle with the `.xinitrc` and `.profile` files a bit to get everything working properly, and it may cost you a considerable amount of time to get everything to work in the long run.

 1. Clone this repository to your home folder.
+If you followed the [manual installation](#manualinstall), choose `zsh` here.
     - `zsh`:
       ```zsh
       git clone --recursive https://github.com/bossley9/dotfiles.git /tmp/dotfiles